Joan-Robles/best-response-dynamics/README.md

 - **Expansion to More Strategy Choices**: The current setup assumes each player has exactly two strategies (0 or 1), leading to $2^n$ possible profiles.
 Generalizing the simulation to allow more than two strategies per player (e.g., $k$ strategies, resulting in $k^n$ profiles) would make the model more realistic and applicable to a broader range of games.
 This would also allow us to study how the increased strategy space affects convergence rates and the likelihood of finding a PSNE.

 - **Structured Utility Functions**: The payoffs in this simulation are drawn randomly from a uniform distribution, creating games with no inherent structure.
 Future work could introduce structure to the utility functions, such as imposing symmetry, correlation, or specific game-theoretic properties (e.g., modeling potential games or coordination games).
 This would enable the study of best-response dynamics in more realistic or domain-specific scenarios, potentially improving convergence behavior or revealing new patterns in equilibrium formation.

+- **Computational complexity**: Deepen in the computational complexity of the algorithm.
+Find boundaries for the number of iterations.